 Ten Essential Health Benefits must be offered at no dollar limits on every plan under the Affordable Care Act (ObamaCare).
-Essential Health Benefits consist of ten categories of items and services required on all individual and small group plans starting in 2014.
-Large Group Plans are not required to offer a essential benefits package, but most already do, as these benefits were defined from the coverage typically provided by large employers.
+Essential Health Benefits consist of ten categories of items and services required for all individual and small group plans starting in 2014.
+Large Group Plans are not required to offer an essential benefits package, but most already do, as these benefits were defined in the coverage typically provided by large employers.

-In general Essential Health Benefits are the types of care you need to prevent and treat sickness and do not include elective and “non-essential treatments”, a full list of Essential Benefits under the Affordable Care Act with descriptions is provided below.
+Essential Health Benefits are the types of care you need to prevent and treat sickness and do not include elective and “non-essential treatments.”
+A full list of Essential Benefits under the Affordable Care Act with descriptions is provided below.

 All major medical plans sold on the Health Insurance Marketplace, Non-marketplace Plans, small group plans, and Government healthcare options like Medicaid and Medicare starting January 1st, 2014 or later offer services from at least ten categories of Essential Benefits regardless of cost.
 You can buy coverage that includes these benefits during each year’s open enrollment period.
 Find your state’s Health Insurance Marketplace.

 Advice on Using Your Benefits and Shopping For Plans

 All major medical plans sold after 2014 offer services from ten categories of essential benefits, however, the scope and quantity of services offered under each category can vary.

 Some services are free, but most are simply offered with standard cost sharing.
 That means many services won’t be covered by your plan until you meet your deductible.
 Only key preventive services and an annual wellness visit are offered without copays or coinsurance.
 All plans pay 100% for covered in-network essential benefits once you meet your out-of-pocket maximum.